Adlink-ROS/RMT_example/README.md

-# introduction
+# Introduction

-The repo contains several components:

-* Web Interface of Neuronbot.
-* RMT Agent.
+rmt-agent can run on ROScube and be controlled by RMT library. rmt-agent is also an example of how to use RMT library.

 # Install necessary packages